Roasting of fresh coffee beans at the Terra Nera Cafe brings out the flavor. (Wikimedia Commons/Annerella)

 The Medical Daily website reports that Monsanto developed synthetic caffeine after World War II.
 The article says synthetic is much more powerful than natural caffeine, and it is available legally online.
 Synthetic caffeine can even be considered dangerous.
 One teaspoon of it is equivalent to the caffeine in 50 coffee cups or 192 soda drinks, enough to kill a person.

 The bottom line is that there is little to no difference between natural and synthetic caffeine, but there are great variations in the amount depending on the product it is found in.
 And caffeine isn't considered dangerous except in large amounts.
+It can also be beneficial for you when fasting.

 Comments will be approved before showing up.